 In the center of the card we find a complex sphere made up of interconnected rings.
 In the background is a dark, starry sky.
 The sky gets lighter as we reach the bottom of the card, suggesting the duality of light and dark, conscious and unconscious.
 The imagery makes me think of life and spiritual energy concentrated together (much like our literal planet earth) and surrounded by a vast, mysterious Universe.

 The sphere’s core is a bright, emanating white.
 This reminds me of an energetic center of spirit, bursting forth to infuse all of creation.
 The second ring is comprised of flowers and seems to represent non-sentient life (plants, water, earth, fungi, etc).
 The third ring looks like snake skin and could represent sentient life (animals and humans).

-The circle itself invokes a sense of wholeness.
+No matter how you interpret this imagery, the circle itself invokes a sense of wholeness.
 It has no beginning and no end.
 Regardless of our current challenges and emotional turmoil, we are always, already complete beings.
 We only need to shift our perspective, to zoom out and see the whole picture.
 We are perfect in our imperfections.
 Everything will be okay, everything is okay.
 Everything have purpose, everyone is cosmologically significant, all are connected.
 The Universe is creating a story, and we are essential to the plot.

 As the final card in the major arcana, the World carries a sense of completion and wholeness.
 Traditional imagery on this card shows a dancing human figure.
 The human figure is surrounded by a laurel wreath – a symbol of success.
 As such, this card can be associated with completion, the sense that something has reached a spiritually ordained conclusion.